top of page

 Understanding UV Radiation

 UV radiation is present in sunlight and can be categorized into three types: UVA, UVB, and UVC.
-While UVC is mostly absorbed by the Earth's atmosphere, UVA and UVB rays can reach the eyes and skin.
+While UVC is mainly absorbed by the Earth's atmosphere, UVA and UVB rays can reach the eyes and skin.
 Prolonged exposure to UV radiation without protection can damage the eyes' delicate tissues over time.

 Risks of UV Exposure to Eyes